risk-first/website/complexity/Crystals-And-Code.md

 # Crystals And Code

-In this article, we're going to look at how **Information Systems** (IS) are like **Crystals**:  strong, rigid efficient, but prone to _defects_ and _flaws_.
+In this article, we're going to look at how **Information Systems** (IS's) are like **Crystals**:  strong, rigid efficient, but prone to _defects_ and _flaws_.

-IS are super-useful for _hardening and regularising processes_ so that they follow standards, run more quickly, cheaply and smoothly and take expensive, error-prone humans out-of-the-loop.  _The downside_ is that IS are fragile in the face of change.
+IS's are super-useful for _hardening and regularising processes_ so that they follow standards, run more quickly, cheaply and smoothly and take expensive, error-prone humans out-of-the-loop.  _The downside_ is that IS's are fragile in the face of change.
 Just like a crystal they display strength and rigidity over flexibility.

-Here, we're going to explore the shared (and somewhat idealized) life-cycles of crystals and Information Systems, and draw some conclusions along the way.
+Here, we're going to explore the shared (and somewhat idealized) life-cycles of crystals and IS's, and draw some conclusions along the way.

 ![Crystal Stages](/images/generated/complexity/cycle.png)